 A waste collection system must be designed and managed in an integrated way.
-This indicates that all of the connections in the management sequence should be considered when any part of the system is being designed so that all system elements are harmonious.
+All connections in the management sequence should be considered for system design so that all system elements are harmonious.
 For instance, the method of loading a collection truck must suit the bins and containers that are used to store the waste.
-As another instance: if waste is going to be recycled, the collection stage should be designed so that there is a minimum degree of contamination of the material destined for recycling.
+In another instance: for effective recycling, the collection stage should be excellently designed so that there is a minimum degree of contamination of the material destined for recycling.

 If waste is to be deposited at a landfill, the trucks that take it there must be suitable for driving on the landfill.
 First, the general goals and requirements are set, and then the different components can be selected or designed, taking into consideration how one stage is influenced by the preceding stage and will influence the following phases.

-The waste collection process contains the way from filling containers to loading the collection transportation.
-Because of a diversity of commercial, residential, and industrial development, it is impracticable to collect waste with only one system.
+The waste collection process includes filling containers to loading the collection transportation.
+Because of the diversity of commercial, residential, and industrial development, collecting waste with only one system is impracticable.
 A variety of collection systems are used for those respective municipal requirements to be used accordingly.
 Each collection technique has compatible container systems and vehicles with dedicated loaders.

 The non-systematic collection method is used for collecting bulky waste or extra-large scraps, for example, bulky goods.